 We’ve done our research on the best car insurance companies in the country based on coverage, cost, financial strength, customer service, availability, and technology.
 This article will break down teen auto insurance rates, provide tips on the most important types of coverage, and suggest which providers are best for 16-year-old drivers.

-When you’re ready to compare quotes from top car insurance companies in your area, enter your zip code below.
+When you’re ready to compare quotes from top car insurance companies in your area, enter your zip code above.
 We’ll help you get free, personalized quotes instantly.
 Or, to make it easier, you can call our team at (844) 246-8209.

 How Much Is Car Insurance For A 16-Year-Old?

 According to Forbes, adding a teenage driver to a couple’s auto insurance policy increases rates by an average of 79 percent.
 We researched average car insurance rates by age and found that drivers between ages 30 and 65 see the lowest premiums, while teens pay some of the highest rates.

 Statistically speaking, the younger the driver, the more crashes they report.
 However, some states like California have banned the ability to determine car insurance rates based on age.

 What is the average insurance cost for a 16-year-old female?
 A 16-year-old female might find that her car insurance costs less than the same policy as her male counterpart.
 Young female drivers get into fewer accidents than males, so insurance rates can be cheaper.